jeremy-rifkin/cpptrace/README.md

 🚧 WIP 🏗️

-Cpptrace is a lightweight C++ stacktrace library supporting C++11 and greater on Linux, Unix, and Windows.
+Cpptrace is a lightweight C++ stacktrace library supporting C++11 and greater on Linux, Unix, macOS and Windows.
 The goal:
 Make stack traces simple for once.

-Support for MacOS and cygwin/mingw will be added soon.
+Support for cygwin/mingw will be added soon.

 *Some day C++23's `<stacktrace>` will be ubiquitous, and maybe one day the msvc implementation will be acceptable*